HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: HybridFlow Framework

 \subsection{Utility-based Subtask Routing}

 The router decides whether to assign a subtask to $M_{\mathrm{cloud}}$ by estimating the utility of offloading to the cloud.
-This mechanism operationalizes the objective in Eq.~\eqref{equ:optimization} while accounting for real-time resource usage, acting as a lightweight learned approximation to the 0--1 knapsack problem.
-Additional optimization details are given in Appendix~\ref{app:optimization}.
+It serves as a lightweight approximation to the knapsack allocation in Eq.~\eqref{equ:optimization}, while adapting its conservativeness online according to real-time budget usage.

-\paragraph{Utility Estimation.} Each subtask $t_i$ is encoded into a semantic embedding $z_i$ using the \texttt{qwen3-embedding-0.6b} model~\cite{zhang2025qwen3}.
-A lightweight multilayer perceptron (MLP) computes a normalized estimated utility
+\paragraph{Offline Utility Estimation.} Each subtask $t_i$ is encoded into a semantic embedding $z_i$ using the \texttt{qwen3-embedding-0.6b} model~\cite{zhang2025qwen3}.
+A multilayer perceptron (MLP) computes a normalized estimated utility